Things to do in Nisyros: a practical guide to the volcanic island

 Where to eat in Nisyros

-Nisyros has several food options and a couple of local dishes.
-First of all, you should try “koukouzina,” a local version of raki: it has a high alcohol percentage, and you shouldn’t overdo it.
+Nisyros offers several food options, including a couple of local dishes.
+First of all, you should try “koukouzina,” a local version of raki: it’s high in alcohol, so don’t overdo it.
 Of course, since you are on a Greek island, enjoying as much fish as possible is always a good idea.

 In the following lines, you’ll find the places I enjoyed eating the most in Nisyros, and I can recommend them.
-On the list’s bottom, you’ll also find my favorite bar on the island.
+At the bottom of the list, you’ll also find my favorite bar on the island.
 Every link in this section will take you to the restaurant’s Google Maps location; therefore, make a list and save them for your Nisyros holiday.

 Oasis.
 The taverna Oasis is one of the best places to eat on the island.
 Located -literally- in the middle of nowhere, this taverna is the only building on Lyes beach.
-It has just a few homemade dishes, and if you arrive late, most of them won’t be available.
+There are just a few homemade dishes, and if you arrive late, most won’t be available.
 Nevertheless, it’s a perfect spot to have lunch after spending a couple of hours at the beach.
 It’s inexpensive, and the food is fantastic.
 See Oasis on Google Maps.

 Oxos restaurant.
 Located on the left side of Mandraki, straight below Panagia Spiliani’s rock, Oxos offers a selection of Greek meze (tapas) and homemade wine.
-The location is unique in Mandraki because it offers great sea views, but the food is equally good.
+The location is unique in Mandraki, offering great sea views, and the food is equally good.
 This small tavern has a nice atmosphere, and it definitely deserves a stop.
 See Oxos.

 To kafeneio tou Nikola.
 Located at Nikia, that’s one of the two cafes at Porta Square.
 You’ll find a wide selection of dishes, and it’s an excellent option for lunch.
 They also have homemade sweets and delicious yogurt with honey.
 See the kafeneio tou Nikola.